Skip to main content

 sudo ldconfig -v

-We are supposed to capture a web camera by FFMPEG in windows and send the stream into the Linux.
-We need to install the FFMPEG as well on the windows machine.
-Just download FFmpeg for windows here.
+We are supposed to capture a web camera by FFMPEG in Windows and send the stream into Linux.
+We need to install the FFMPEG as well on the Windows machine.
+Just download FFmpeg for Windows here.

 sudo apt-get install build-essential